Couldn't find your issue in this article? See the workaround for known migration issues here.

-- If you've been actively using Adobe Bridge to make additional edits, see Resolve metadata conflicts between Lightroom Classic CC, Adobe Bridge, and Camera Raw to synchronize metadata in your Lightroom Classic CC catalog.
+- If you've been actively using Adobe Bridge to make additional edits, see Resolve metadata conflicts between Lightroom Classic, Adobe Bridge, and Camera Raw to synchronize metadata in your Lightroom Classic catalog.

 Error: Not enough cloud storage.
 Please upgrade your storage limit.
 Once you reach your current limit, new photos will not be synced to the Creative Cloud and will only be stored locally.

 Solution: This message is a warning rather than an error.
 You can use Lightroom without syncing everything to the cloud, but some of your files will not be backed up nor accessible from other devices.
 For full benefit, we recommend visiting your Account Management Plans page on Adobe.com anytime to explore upgrade options.
 See related helpful information at:

 Error: All assets are missing or all folders are missing.
 Migration cannot continue.
 Please make sure the photos are available and can be opened from Lightroom Classic.